cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/09-grouping-and-aggregation/grouping-and-aggregation.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query to get the average price of a book, by author; sort by highest average price first:
+    Write a query to get the average price of a book, by author; sort by highest average price first.
     ~~~~

 .. reveal:: grouping_self_test_grouping_1_hint